bormaxi8080/starred/README.md

 - [googleworkspace/md2googleslides](https://github.com/googleworkspace/md2googleslides) - Generate Google Slides from markdown
 - [fingerprintjs/BotD](https://github.com/fingerprintjs/BotD) - Bot detection library that runs in the browser.
 Detects automation tools and frameworks.
 No server required, runs 100% on the client.
 MIT license, no usage restrictions.
 - [igdownloader/InstagramDownloader](https://github.com/igdownloader/InstagramDownloader) - Firefox and Chrome Extention which creates an download button for instagram images and videos and videos
-- [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - ⚡️⚡️⚡️Self-hosted collaborative bookmark manager to collect, organize, and preserve webpages and articles.
+- [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - ⚡️⚡️⚡️Self-hosted collaborative bookmark manager to collect, organize, and preserve webpages, articles, and more...
 - [nestjs/nest](https://github.com/nestjs/nest) - A progressive Node.js framework for building efficient, scalable, and enterprise-grade server-side applications with TypeScript/JavaScript 🚀
 - [upscayl/upscayl](https://github.com/upscayl/upscayl) - 🆙 Upscayl - #1 Free and Open Source AI Image Upscaler for Linux, MacOS and Windows.
 - [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.